 Ingredients

 - Fresh blueberries or frozen blueberries.
-If using frozen berries, no need to defrost them first, but know that you’ll have to bake the muffins a minute or two longer and your muffin batter may become streaked with blue!
 I recommend using smaller sized blueberries for best flavor and distribution within the muffins.

 - Lemon zest + fresh lemon juice – for citrus flavor, no lemon extract needed.

-- Melted butter (can substitute melted coconut oil, avocado oil, or olive oil if you prefer)
+- Melted butter (or oil, if you prefer)

 - Vanilla extract